sbrzz/sbrzz.github.io/_posts/2025-07-27-a-super-small-vision-language-model.md

 ```

-* given the point above, I can't even afford with the standard parameters (config.py)
+* given the deployment constraints, I can't even afford to use the standard parameters from config.py
 * therefore I made these major changes to the LLM and VIT parameters:

 ```python